XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ## Adding additional Platforms

-Once you have your initial scene setup with the Unity Standalone platform, you are ready to install additional platforms to build and deploy to.  **We recommend building out your initial project just using the SDK and testing locally**.
+Once you have your initial scene setup with the Unity Standalone platform, you are ready to install additional platforms to build and deploy to.

-> **Installing additional platforms before your initial scene is setup may introduce issues in your project, mainly to do with the default configuration.
-SO we recommend setting up your initial scene BEFORE installing additional platforms**

 To add a new platform, simply return to the Unity Package Manager (`Window -> Package Manager`) and selecting `My Registries` from the source drop down, select the package to install (for example XRTK.WindowsMixedReality) and click Install as shown below: